 Does your district have enough staff and resources to deal with the challenges your students face?
 Do you have enough social workers, guidance counselors and child study team members?
 Are teachers given enough training?

 Each school is different, but the district did a pretty decent job providing that supplemental support students need should they decide to avail themselves of it.
 The supports are there, but I don't think you can ever have enough, especially in a high school.

 You're absolutely right.
 Sometimes the biggest accomplishment for a special needs child or one who suffers from PTSD as many of your students do, is getting them to actually stay in the classroom for half the day.
 Will the 'no excuses' charter school format help them?

 In my opinion, no. These children are scared and hurting.
+We have to ask ourselves what exactly do these kids need to be successful?
+There's a lot more than just getting good grades or moving on to the next education level.
 I personally know several college graduates who are unemployed.
 And these kids see a lot of that in their environments, so we have to show them there is something else.

 Post a Comment